 So we formed a coalition with a shared vision to transform Wolves Lane into a community food hub and to preserve the extensive rare urban glasshouse infrastructure.
 The coalition consists of:

-- London Grown, complementing their field-scale growing at Pasteur Gardens with glasshouse use at Wolves Lane
+- London Grown, a community food growers co-operative, complementing their field-scale growing at Pasteur Gardens with glasshouse use at Wolves Lane.
+They work with volunteers and school groups to increase social inclusion and engagement through food growing

-- Crop Drop, Haringey-based veg box scheme, are using the site to expand their distribution and provide an outlet for produce grown on site
+- Crop Drop, Haringey-based veg box scheme, are supporting local sustainable food chains through providing a market for small scale organic growers.
+They will be providing an outlet for produce grown on site

 - OrganicLea offering support from experience of running a community enterprise in food growing and training at Hawkwood Nursery